untangle/ngfw_pkgs/untangle-development-kernel/files/usr/share/doc/untangle-development-kernel/README.txt

 service networking restart

-You will also need to add an "allow all" line in /etc/qemu/bridge.conf to make sure that qemu has access to adding interfaces to bridges on your system Alternatively you can manually name only certain bridges like "allow br0"
+You will also need to add an "allow all" line in /etc/qemu/bridge.conf to make sure that qemu has access to adding interfaces to bridges on your system.
+Alternatively you can manually name only certain bridges like "allow br0".

 2. build a UVM disk image
 -------------------------